Our curriculum is ambitious, diverse and research driven

 At Hunsbury Park Primary School, through the RE curriculum, we provide opportunities to develop children’s knowledge and understanding of world religions.
-This supports our children at HPPS because it encompasses and fosters respect and also the concept of democracy which are two of our golden threads.
-Children develop their knowledge and understanding of Christianity and other religions and consider how the beliefs of others impact on their lives and the lives of other.
+This supports our children at HPPS because it encompasses and fosters respect and also the concept of democracy, which are two of our golden threads.
+Children develop their knowledge and understanding of Christianity and other religions and consider how the beliefs of others impact on their lives and the lives of others in the diverse world we live in.
 Children can also explore beliefs that are not necessarily religious.

-At Hunsbury Park Primary school, we aim to deliver a curriculum that:
+At Hunsbury Park Primary school, we aim to deliver an ambitious curriculum that:

 - Develops a positive attitude towards the subject of RE and the awareness of how RE links to everyday life.